-This beautiful rolled dessert has a salted caramel cream cheese filling and is the perfect homemade gift for giving at Christmas.
-You’ll find this to be one of the most decadent desserts during the holidays and is a nice addition to your Thanksgiving table as well.
+This beautiful Pumpkin Cake Roll has a salted caramel cream cheese filling and is the perfect homemade gift for giving at Christmas.
+You'll find this to be one of the most decadent desserts during the holidays and is a nice addition to your Thanksgiving table as well.
 Your family and friends will rave about how delicious this beauty is when sliced and served.

 A Yearly Holiday Gift Tradition - Baking Pumpkin Cake Rolls